Program Overview

 Full in/out of scope at /scope.

-Every domain, product, SDK, and AI endpoint we consider in scope — and everything we don't — is listed at /scope.
-Out-of-scope findings (third-party services, DoS, social engineering) aren't eligible for a bounty but are still triaged.
+- Every in-scope domain, product, SDK, and AI endpoint is listed at /scope, along with what's out.
+Out-of-scope findings (third-party services, DoS, social engineering) get triaged, but not paid.

-Tiers run from $25 for low-severity findings up to $5,000 for exceptional impact.
+- Tiers run from $25 for low-severity findings up to $1,500 for criticals that merit it, with discretionary bonuses for exceptional chains.
 Quality and novelty multipliers can add up to +50% to the base bounty.
 Full table at /rewards.

-Good-faith research that follows our rules is "authorized" conduct under the CFAA and DMCA.
-We don't sue or report researchers acting within our policy.
+- Good-faith research that follows our rules is “authorized” conduct under the CFAA and DMCA.
+We don't sue or report researchers acting within policy.
 Full terms at /rules.

 How to submit